jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 ###2. <a name=guide>Which guide</a>###

 For all intensive purpose, there are three (3) whitelist guides.
-They are all have mistakes, lack current information, and suffer from negelect.
-However, the important pointer are available for each platform.
-So, if you are working on Windows, Blackberry, Tizen, or one of the other platform, do read the appropriate guide.
+They all have mistakes, lack current information, and suffer from neglect.
+However, there are important pointers for each platform.
+So, if you are working on *Windows, Blackberry, Tizen*, or one of the other platform, do read the appropriate guide.

 1. [Cordova Whitelist Guide](http://cordova.apache.org/docs/en/5.1.1/guide/appdev/whitelist/index.html) - Cordova CLI and SDK
 2. [Phonegap Whitelist Guide](http://docs.phonegap.com/en/edge/guide_appdev_whitelist_index.md.html#Whitelist%20Guide) - Phonegap CLI and SDK